andrewbaillie/andrewbaillie/README.md

 ## Hi there 👋, I'm Andrew

-A Senior Software Engineer who previously worked with [@bbc](https://www.github.com/bbc) on Alexa skills and Synthetic Media.
+A Senior Software Engineer who currently works for [@vocovo](https://www.vocovo.com/en-GB) on voice technology.
+Previously worked with [@bbc](https://www.github.com/bbc) on Alexa skills and Synthetic Media.

 ### At the BBC I worked on: